-Heart-wrenching, yet so sweet and touching, The Pursuit of Happyness follows a struggling salesman and father living on the streets of San Francisco with his son, until his hard work pays off and he eventually gets back on his feet when his brilliance is noticed.
+Heart-wrenching, yet so sweet and touching, The Pursuit of Happyness follows a struggling salesman and father living on the streets of San Francisco with his son, until one day his hard work pays off.
 It's based on the true story of Christopher Gardner.

 La La Land (2016)

 This contemporary musical is a lighthearted romantic film that'll make you want to get up and dance.
-The city of Los Angeles is as much of a character as the people are, which makes it fun if you're from there.
+The city of Los Angeles is as much of a character as the people are, which makes it fun if you're acquainted with the sprawling region.